 If you are interested in holding a home funeral for a loved one who has died, you’ll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in the District of Columbia.

-District of Columbia law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, District of Columbia law determines who has the right to make final decisions about a person’s body and funeral services.
+This right and responsibility goes to the following people, in order:

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.